 College and high school graduation invitations have been filling mailboxes across the country the past couple of weeks.
 Happy graduates anticipate the walk across the stage to shake hands with the school representatives and receive their diplomas.
 This act officially moves them on to the next stage of their lives.

-This stage will likely include celebrating their 18th birthday, moving out of their parents’ home and either entering the workforce or continuing their education.
+This year, high school graduates are also celebrating their 18th birthdays, moving out of their parents’ homes and entering the workforce or continuing their education.
 While they are becoming adults, many still rely on their parents for health and medical advice and healthcare insurance.

-One of those events is a bigger issue than many may consider.
-Turning 18 means they are fully and legally an adult.
-That single event means healthcare providers cannot talk to anyone about their wellbeing to anyone due to privacy laws.
+One of those events is a more-significant issue than many may consider.
+Turning 18 means they are legally an adult.
+That single event means healthcare providers cannot talk to anyone about their wellbeing due to privacy laws.

 Graduation Gift Ideas